Widen/node-smartimage/README.md

 smartimage('GET', '/collections', query, options, cb);
 ```

-# Data Coercion

-Separately from async request/response handling, this library will also
-automatically coerce the response data into the form that you need.
+# Types of Results

+The library can also return the response body in different ways.

 ## Receive a [Stream](http://nodejs.org/api/stream.html#stream_class_stream_readable) of Data